glaucia86/fullstack-app-react-aswa-azure-functions/README.md

   - [Bicep](https://github.com/Azure/bicep)
   - [Terraform](https://www.terraform.io/)

-## Why another Todo application?
+## Why another CRUD application?

-We noticed that most Todo application examples only teach how to create the application itself.
+We noticed that most CRUD application examples only teach how to create the application itself.
 However, they do not teach how to make the application available in the cloud in a secure, scalable, and cost-effective way.

 Therefore, the main goal of this project is to teach how to create a Full Stack application and make it available in the cloud in a secure, scalable, and cost-effective way.